dchevell/flask-executor/README.md

     return 'OK'
 ```

-`ThreadPoolExecutor` jobs are also wrapped with a copy of the current app object and executed inside its app context, so that tasks requiring an app context can run outside your main thread.
+Flask-Executor will wrap `ThreadPoolExecutor` jobs with a copy of both the current application context and current request context.
+Code that depends on information or configuration stored in these contexts can be submitted to the executor without modification.

 Note: decoration is not currently supported when using a `ProcessPoolExecutor`, due to the multiprocessing library's inability to work with decorated functions.